redhat-developer/odo/website/docs/command-reference/service.md

 Redis/my-redis-service-3   Yes (api)          Deleted locally   1m22s
 ```

-For each service, it is indicated if the service the service has been pushed to the cluster using `odo push`, or if the service is still running on the cluster but removed from the devfile using `odo service delete`.
+For each service, `STATE` indicates if the service has been pushed to the cluster using `odo push`, or if the service is still running on the cluster but removed from the devfile locally using `odo service delete`.

 ## Getting information about a service

-You can get the details about a service with the command, including its kind, version, name and list of parameters configured:
+You can get the details about a service such as its kind, version, name and list of configured parameters with the command:

 ```
 odo service describe